5x5 after 40: strength training guide

 How to run 5x5 successfully in your 40s, 50s, and beyond.
 Modified progression, recovery strategies, and realistic expectations for older lifters.

 Forty isn’t a deadline.
 Neither is fifty.
-Or sixty.

 The Science of Strength After 40